daviddavo/blog.ddavo.me/content/posts/tutorials/coppelia-ros2.en.md

 ---
 title: Using ROS2 in Coppelia
 date: 2023-01-31T20:08:41.804Z
-author: David Davó
+authors:
+    - ddavo
 tags:
     - tutorial
     - ROS2
     - Coppelia
     - Robotics
 categories:
     - tutorial
 showToc: true
 draft: false
 keywords:
     - Coppelia
     - lidar
     - PointCloud
     - ros2
     - V-REP
     - SLAM toolbox
 slug: ros2-coppelia-lidar
 description: With this tutorial you will learn how to use ROS2 in the Coppelia simulator (formerly V-REP) with the simExtROS2 library, using the lidar to build a map.
 type: default
+lastmod: 2024-08-04T18:17:00.617Z
 ---

 ## Introduction